wadie999/master-notes/audio-classification/README.md

 This code illustrates the detailed layer configuration and forward propagation method, providing insights into the construction and optimization of CNNs for handling audio data.

-## Research Article
-The findings and methodologies of this project are detailed in an accompanying research article.
-It provides a comprehensive analysis of the results obtained using the developed architectures and the implications for further research in audio classification.

-For more detailed information, refer to the full article linked here: [Deep Learning for Audio Classification](https://github.com/wadie999/master-notes/blob/main/audio-classification/docs/audio%20class%20paper.pdf)